rerun-modules/waitfor/commands/file-exists/README.md

 ### Examples

-In one shell run:
+In a shell run:

+    $ (sleep 20 && touch /tmp/foofile) &
+    [1] 10621
-	$ rerun waitfor:file-exists --file /tmp/foofile
+	$ rerun waitfor:file-exists --file /tmp/foofile --interval 1 --maxtry 30
 	.
 	.
 	.
 	OK: -rw-rw-r--  1 alexh  wheel  0 Jul 13 13:18 /tmp/foofile

-In another shell, create the file:

-	touch /tmp/foodir

-The first shell window will show
+Each dot represents a test for the conditon and will the interval length will elapse before the next dot.
+When the file exists, a line like below will indicate "OK" plus file info.

 	OK: -rw-rw-r--  1 alexh  wheel  0 Jul 13 13:18 /tmp/foofile